Blog

 These are the same minimums required for standard automobiles in Florida.
 Operating an uninsured LSV on public roads can result in fines, vehicle impoundment, and license suspension.

-Why You Should Carry Golf Cart Insurance Even if Not Required
+Why You Should Get Insurance Even If It’s Not Required

 Florida has one of the highest uninsured motorist rates in the country, with roughly 20% of drivers lacking proper insurance.
 If an uninsured driver hits your golf cart, your own coverage may be the only source of compensation.
 Consider adding: